 Welcome to the Boston University School of Medicine PA Program website.
-Here, you will find information about the profession, our curriculum, our professors, admissions, and frequently asked questions.
-We hope you will contact us if you have further questions after reviewing our site.
+Here you will find information about the profession, our curriculum, our professors, admissions, and frequently asked questions.

 The goals of the PA Program are to prepare students intellectually and socially to:

 - Establish a therapeutic rapport with their patient, which facilitates an accurate, patient-centered interview and physical examination.